AI-robot peker mot et symbol for lovparagraf på 3D bakgrunn

 This was also the case when the internet became public property a few decades ago.
 This created major copyright questions and challenges, as the AI explosion has done today.
 This was solved both through the application of existing regulations and through special adaptations where there was a need.

-For information, the Ministry of Culture is the department for copyright in Norway.
-But at the NIPO we naturally follow the development and relationship between copyright and AI, as a competence center for intellectual property rights.
+For your information, the Ministry of Culture is the department in charge of copyright in Norway.
+However, as a competence center for intellectual property rights we at NIPO naturally follow the development and relationship between copyright and AI.

 Related articles